techgrounds/techgrounds-laminated-denim/02_Networking_1/02_completed_assignments/NTW-02_report_devices.md

 A hub is in essence a repeater with more than two ports.
 It connects multiple  devices on the same network and retransmits signals it receives to all connected devices.
 It does not discriminate between devices; meaning data it sends to one device it sends to all.
 It operates on the physical layer.

 #### Bridge
-A bridge is similar in function a repeater, but is capable of reading the #MAC addresses of the devices on both ends of a signal.
+A bridge is similar in function to a repeater, but is capable of reading the #MAC addresses of the devices on both ends of a signal.
 They can also be used to connect two LANs that function on the same networking protocols.
 It is a two port device, and because of its ability to read MAC addresses is a data link layer device.

 #### Switch
 A switch is more complicated and efficient than the devices named above.
 Unlike a bridge, it has multiple ports and boasts features that improve performance.
 It is capable of checking packets for errors before forwarding them to the correct destination.
 Switches exist with many different kinds of functions, including: